strudelbots/strudel-public/devops_scripts/README_template.md

    ```
    curl -o strudel_cli.sh https://raw.githubusercontent.com/strudelbots/strudel-public/refs/heads/main/strudel_code/strudel_cli.sh
    ```
+   4. Add strudel CLI to your path.
-   4. Run the Strudel CLI to add logging code to your pull request.
+   5. Run the Strudel CLI to add logging code to your pull request.
 Run the CLI from your branch, with the following commands
    - To add logs `strudel_cli.sh add-logs`
    - To remove logs `strudel_cli.sh remove-logs`